- The undeniable benefits that customer information system offers

-- Six recommendations for a sound CIS implementation
+- Six recommendations for a sound Customer information system implementation

 The customer information system (CIS) is vital to the utility industry as it eases the delivery of commodities such as water and natural gas.
 Proper preparation and planning could help utilities roll out a successful CIS system.